 4. Try using the rule of thirds

 Divide your life into thirds—8 hours for work, 8 hours for sleep, and 8 hours free.
 Working more does not actually make us more productive.
-Working smart and keeping time free allows our minds to wander in ways that make the hours we do work more effective.
+Setting personal goals and working smart and keeping time free allows our minds to wander in ways that make the hours we do work more effective.
 In fact, research shows that for rote workers, more than 40 hours per week diminishes productivity; for creative workers, more than 20 hours per week does.
 So if you let your smartphone be your work ball-and-chain, you're not doing yourself any favors when it comes to productivity.

 5. Periodically, fast from electronics